 Tiger Woods recently made big headlines after receiving a DUI related to prescription drug use.
-While we have previously touched upon the topic of driving under the influence of drugs, this case provides an excellent excuse to revisit the subject.
-Here’s what you should know, courtesy of Vista criminal attorney Peter M. Liss.
+While we have previously touched upon the topic of driving under the influence of drugs, Tiger Woods’ DUI case provides an excellent excuse to revisit the subject.
+Here’s what you should know, courtesy of criminal attorney Peter M. Liss.

 First, Tiger Woods was not under the influence of alcohol, or even illegal drugs when he was stopped by police.
 Even so, when they pulled behind his already stopped vehicle, it was pretty obvious that something was not right.
 His Mercedes sitting in the right lane of traffic with the right blinker flashing.
 The two tires on the right side of the vehicle were flat and the rims had suffered damage, along with the driver’s side front bumper area.
 The engine was running, but Woods was completely asleep behind the wheel.

 Woods told police he had suffered an unexpected reaction to prescription drugs, including the opiate Vicodin, but that is not a legal defense for driving under the influence as you are expected to refrain from driving when using a new medication until you know that you can safely operate a vehicle while using the drug.
 Opiates in particular are known for causing bad driving and they all contain a warning on the bottle to avoid driving or operating heavy machinery while using the medication.

 Don’t Make the Same Mistakes

 Unfortunately, any defense lawyer will tell you this is far from the only mistake he made during his DUI arrest.
 He willingly submitted to a handheld portable breathalyzer and field sobriety tests (including some that have not been certified by the NHTSA as reliable indicators of drunkenness).
 To make matters worse, Woods answered police questions and then changed his story immediately when discussing where he was going.

 Fighting the Charges in the Tiger Woods’ DUI Case